-Metronome: Plays tones or vibrates at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence.
-You can set the beats per minute (bpm) of the cadence you want to maintain, beat frequency, and sound settings.

-Mode Tracking: Enables or disables automatic ascent or descent mode tracking for backcountry skiing and snowboarding.

-Obstacle Tracking: Enables the watch to save obstacle locations from your first loop of the course.
-On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 9).
+- Metronome: Plays tones or vibrates at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence.
+You can set the beats per minute (bpm) of the cadence you want to maintain, beat frequency, and sound settings. - Mode Tracking: Sets the ascent and descent mode tracking to automatic or manual for backcountry skiing and snowboarding. - Obstacle Tracking: Saves obstacle locations from your first loop of the course.
+On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 10). - Pool Size: Sets the pool length for pool swimming. - Power Averaging: Controls whether the watch includes zero values for power data that occur when you are not pedaling. - Power Mode: Sets the default power mode for the activity. - Power Save Timeout: Sets the timeout limit for the watch to stay in activity mode while waiting for you to start the activity, for example, when you are waiting for a race to start.

-Penalties: Enables penalty stroke tracking while playing golf (Recording Statistics, page 22).

-Pool Size: Sets the pool length for pool swimming.

-Power Averaging: Controls whether the watch includes zero values for power data that occur when you are not pedaling.

-Power Mode: Sets the default power mode for the activity.

-Power Save Timeout: Sets the power-save timeout length for how long your watch stays in training mode, for example, when you are waiting for a race to start.
 The Normal option sets the watch to enter low-power watch mode after 5 minutes of inactivity.
 The Extended option sets the watch to enter low-power watch mode after 25 minutes of inactivity.
-The extended mode can result in shorter battery life between charges.

-Record Activity: Enables activity FIT file recording for golf activities.
-FIT files record fitness information that is tailored for Garmin Connect.

-Record After Sunset: Sets the watch to record track points after sunset during an expedition.

-Record Temperature: Records the ambient temperature around the watch during certain activities.

-Record VO2 Max.: Enables VO2 max. recording for trail run activities.

-Recording Interval: Sets the frequency for recording track points during an expedition.
+The extended mode can result in shorter battery life between charges. - Record Activity: Enables activity FIT file recording for golf activities.
+FIT files record fitness information that is tailored for the Garmin Connect website and app. - Record After Sunset: Sets the watch to record track points after sunset during an expedition. - Record Temperature: Records the ambient temperature around the watch during certain activities. - Record VO2 Max.: Enables VO2 max. recording for trail run activities. - Recording Interval: Sets the frequency for recording track points during an expedition.
 By default, GPS track points are recorded once an hour, and they are not recorded after sunset.
-Recording track points less frequently maximizes battery life.

-Rename: Sets the activity name.

-Rep Counting: Enables or disables rep counting during a workout.
-The Workouts Only option enables rep counting during guided workouts only.

-Repeat: Enables the Repeat option for multisport activities.
-For example, you can use this option for activities that include multiple transitions, such as a swimrun.

-Restore Defaults: Allows you to reset the activity settings.

-Route Stats: Enables route statistics tracking for indoor climbing activities.

-Running Power: Allows you to record running power data and customize the settings (Running Power Settings, page 72).

-Satellites: Sets the satellite system to use for the activity (Satellite Settings, page 31).

-Scoring: Enables or disables scorekeeping automatically when you start a round of golf.

-SpeedPro: Enables advanced speed metrics for windsurf activity runs.

-Stat Tracking: Enables statistics tracking while playing golf (Recording Statistics, page 22).

-Strobe: Sets the LED flashlight strobe mode, speed, and color during the activity.

-Stroke Detect.: Enables stroke detection for pool swimming.

-Transitions: Enables transitions for multisport activities.

-Vibration Alerts: Enables alerts that notify you to inhale or exhale during a breathwork activity.
+Recording track points less frequently maximizes battery life. - Rename: Sets the activity name. - Rep Counting: Enables rep counting during a workout.
+The Workouts Only option enables rep counting during guided workouts only. - Repeat: Enables the Repeat option for multisport activities.
+For example, you can use this option for activities that include multiple transitions, such as a swimrun. - Restore Defaults: Resets the activity settings. - Route Stats: Enables route statistics tracking for indoor climbing activities. - Running Power: Records running power data and customize the settings (Running Power Settings, page 62). - Satellites: Sets the satellite system to use for the activity (Satellite Settings, page 29). - Scoring: Sets your golf scoring preferences, enables statistics tracking, and sets your handicap (Scoring Settings, page 7). - SpeedPro: Enables advanced speed metrics for windsurf activity runs. - Stat Tracking: Enables statistics tracking for the number of putts, greens in regulation, and fairways hit while playing golf (Recording Statistics, page 7). - Strobe: Sets the LED flashlight strobe mode, speed, and color during the activity. - Stroke Detect.: Automatically detects your stroke type for pool swimming. - Transitions: Enables transitions for multisport activities. - Units: Sets the units of measure for the activity. - Vibration Alerts: Notifies you to inhale or exhale during a breathwork activity. - Workout Videos: Plays instructive workout animations for a strength, cardio, yoga, or Pilates activity.
+Animations are available for pre-installed workouts and workouts downloaded from your Garmin Connect account.